vieiramanoel/vieiramanoel.github.io/_posts/2021-02-19-Container-access-from-another-container.md

  <summary>Optional: enable docker inside your dev container</summary>
 First of all enable to run dockers from your container:

-In your docker image install docker, follow the proper tutorial for your case:
+In your docker image install docker, follow the appropriate tutorial for your case:

 - [Enabling docker from docker ](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/docker-from-docker)(devcontainer created from a Dockerfile)
 - [Enabling docker from docker-compose ](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/docker-from-docker)(devcontainer created from docker-compose)